Simply Humaira contains affiliate links.

 We didn’t have any income at that point and survived on savings and miracles sent from Allah (SWT).

 Alhamdulillah, he was able to get another job in a different field, but it wasn’t the same standard of living we were used to.

 I’m not complaining at all because it was a lifeline.

-Shortly after I was working full-time but I got ill and admitted to hospital after my Stroke, it again put a strain on our finances because I couldn’t go back to work.
+Shortly after I was working full-time but I got ill and admitted to hospital after because of a suspected Stroke, it again put a strain on our finances because I couldn’t go back to work.

 I had to leave my job and was out of work for over a year.

-Alhamdulillah, I’m able to work part-time now, but the effects of the Stroke mean full-time is out of the question for the foreseeable future.
+Alhamdulillah, I’m able to work part-time now, but the effects of the illness mean full-time is out of the question for the foreseeable future.